olivierluethy/Gooblock/README.md

-# Google-Soup
+# Gooblock: Search Shield for Google Search
-Google Soup: Distraction Blocker for Google while searching
+This extension is a in google search oriented distraction blocker to enhance your focus while searching.